 World Book Day is the one day per year when the entire world comes together to show their appreciation for the joys of reading.
 This special day is celebrated in schools up and down the UK and is often marked by a celebratory World Book ‘fancy dress’ Day, where children dress up as their favourite character from any book!
 Children get into the spirit of the day and often speak of how much they enjoyed talking about their favourite books.
 They also enjoy discussing why they chose the characters that they did, in regards to their costumes.

 World Book Day is celebrated in Nurseries, Primary Schools and even Secondary Schools all over the world, no matter your age or background you can benefit from World Book Day!
 This special day often provides children, who wouldn’t usually have access to reading, with the opportunity to own their very own book.
 15 million World Book Day vouchers are given to children all over the UK, meaning that every child under the age of 18 can receive a brand new book.
-Either you can choose one of ten free books, or even use your voucher to get £1 off any other book which is priced above £2.99.
+Either you can choose one of twelve FREE books, or even use your voucher to get £1 off any other full priced book which is above £2.99.